 A quick visit to Bagnoles de L’orne

-Bagnoles de l’orne is only 2.5 hours away from Paris with a beautiful lake, gardens, casino, excellent hotels and Belle Epoque architecture.
-This charming resort is home to the only thermal spring in the north-west of France, and the nearest to the capital.
-People come for phlebology (vein treatment), rheumatology and gynaecology treatments, and also, increasingly, to get some time away from it all.
+Bagnoles de l’orne is only 2.5 hours away from Paris, with a beautiful lake, gardens, casino, excellent hotels and Belle Epoque architecture.
+This charming resort is home to the only thermal spring in northwest France and the nearest to the capital.
+People come for phlebology (vein treatment), rheumatology and gynaecology treatments, and increasingly, to get some time away from it all.
 The city centre is quite compact and very pretty.
 It’sIt’s an excellent starting point for walks, and you might want to try your chance of catching something in the lake if you’re a keen angler.
 There are a few excellent delis with a fine selection of rillettes and local produce.
-There a lot of small boutique hotels in Bagnoles de l’ornes if you’re keen to stay in the area and would like to stay somewhere less grand than Le Manoir du Lys.
-One especially caught my eyes with their funky lights, the Albert Premier Hotel.
+There are a lot of small boutique hotels in Bagnoles de l’ornes if you’re keen to stay in the area and would like to stay somewhere less grand than Le Manoir du Lys.
+One especially caught my eye with its funky lights, the Albert Premier Hotel.
 A place I wouldn’t mind staying here.

 Le Mont Saint Michel

 On our drive to our next destination in Brittany, we had a taste of what was to come…… Looking down the road, we were travelling down, on the shore Le Mont Saint Michel popped up on the skyline.
-Just a few more night’s sleeps before we would make our way here.
+Just a few more nights’ sleep before we would make our way here.
 The big question was, would we be in time before the tide?

 p.s.
 Don’t forget to have the fantastic crunchy salted chocolate spread for breakfast at Le Manoir du Lys.
 It’s absolutely scrummy!